Neerajj9/DCGAN-Keras/README.md

 # DCGAN-Keras
-Deep Convolutional Generative Adverasrial Network in Keras
+Deep Convolutional Generative Adverasrial Network in Keras (Tensorflow backend)

+A DCGAN model to generate images from the MNIST handwritten digit dataset .

 1 .
 Images are normalized to [-1,1]